A beginner investor recalls hunting for a stocks and shares Isa that wouldn’t cost too much in either time or money.

 In terms of geographical diversity, you can find out where a fund’s holdings are invested by looking at the breakdown on the fund’s factsheet.
 Diversification across assets, geographies and sectors (tech, for example), is important because ploughing all your money into one thing is like eating only biscuits instead of having a balanced diet.

-Before choosing a Vanguard LifeStrategy fund, words of wisdom from interactive investor’s head of personal investing Rebecca O Keeffe, echoed in my head.
+Before choosing a Vanguard LifeStrategy fund, words of wisdom from interactive investor’s head of investment Rebecca O Keeffe, echoed in my head.
 O’Keeffe advises investors to “take an appropriate amount of risk.
 Many people take too little risk, ending up as a result with a disappointing return.
 If your time horizon is long enough, you have time to ride out any short-term swings in the market.”

 In other words, take your age into consideration and how long you want to be invested for.
 I made my fund choice (Vanguard LifeStrategy 80% Equity) and then recalled an encouraging investment adage: it’s time in the market, not timing the market that matters.
 This means that staying invested through stock market jitters is what matters, and that it is long-term investing that yields rewards.